 Schools and Associated Units

-Discover the many schools and units that make up the Faculty of Humanities and Social Sciences.
+Discover the many schools and units that make up the Wellington Faculty of Humanities and Social Sciences.

-School of English, Film, Theatre, and Media Studies
+School of English, Film, Theatre, Media Studies and Art History

 School of History, Philosophy, Political Science and International Relations

 The disciplines within the School of History, Philosophy, Political Science and International Relations represent important fields of study, each with their own set of concepts and perspectives.They help students examine the world and its workings, past and present.

 International Institute of Modern Letters